catzkorn/blog/content/blog/week-one.md

 draft: false
 tags: ["blog", "makers"]
 math: false
-toc: false #table of contents on the right
+toc: true #table of contents on the right
 ---